aeabreu/Alex-s-Bookstore-API/README.md

 This is a developer guide for Alex's Bookstore API developed as a writing assignment for FIS Global.
 This is a fictional API.

 ## Overview
-This describes the operations that will allow you to implement the shopping cart.
-When a customer chooses a book for purchase it is collected in the shopping cart for checkout.
+This describes the operations that will allow you to implement the shopping cart for Alex's bookstore.
+The API is designed to allow customers to choose books, add or remove them from their shopping cart, and checkout when they are done.

 API Operation | Description
 --- | ---